ambidexterich/buildtools/README.md

 # buildtools
 https://hub.docker.com/r/ambidexterich/buildtools

-A base image that includes build tools to compile various other tools based on `debian:stretchy`
+A base image that includes build tools to compile various other tools based on `debian:stretchy-slim`

 ## Tags